ShivangNagta/PhysicsEngine_OpenGL_SDL2/README.md

 # Simulation_Engine_OpenGL_C++

-Currently not for deployment, but you can use it in windows (have the Mingw setup). <br/>
+Currently no proper cross platform support, but you can use it in windows (have the Mingw setup). <br/>

+I mostly use it as a template for my projects.
+I have included the GUI library(ImGUI), which I use if needed. </br>

+There are a lot of sample project codes, I have worked upon in assets\codeSample.
+But you will have to </br>

 Directly run the executable - bin\main  <br/>
-There are multiple example codes in assets\codeSample. </br> </br>
+or if you want to compile yourself then I have added the makefile, so you can run the "make" command.(Properly setup the makefile to compile the correct files)</br></br>

 Showcase of some of those examples I have worked upon : </br> </br>